Home / Services / Managed M365

 Frequently asked questions

-Do we have to put everything on Microsoft?
+Do we have to move everything to Microsoft?
 No. Microsoft 365 is a platform for communication, collaboration and identity.
 If your ERP, your CAD application or your industry software runs better locally, it stays local.
-We build the workplace so that it coexists with what runs at your company.
+We build the workplace so that it coexists with what already runs at your company.

 What happens to our existing licenses?
 We look at them together.
 Often the right answer is not “buy everything new”, but “assign existing licenses cleanly, cancel unused ones, fill specific gaps”.
 First the inventory, then the offer.

 Do we really need Copilot?
 Maybe.
 Maybe not.
-We measure that up front — which roles would use it daily, which data would be affected, are SharePoint permissions clean enough.
-If Copilot doesn’t carry at your company, we say so.
+We measure that up front — which roles would use it daily, which data would be affected, are the SharePoint permissions clean enough.
+If Copilot doesn’t deliver at your company, we say so.

-How long does tenant cleanup take?
-Strongly dependent on size and state.
-An 80-employee company with moderate sprawl is typically in a substantially better state within 4–8 weeks — a larger organization with several sites and grown permissions accordingly longer.
-In the initial conversation we give an honest range.
+How long does a tenant cleanup take?
+That depends heavily on size and current state.
+An 80-employee company with moderate sprawl is typically in a substantially better state within 4–8 weeks — a larger organization with several sites and permissions that have grown over the years takes correspondingly longer.
+In the initial conversation we give you an honest range.

-Can we replace you again if it doesn’t fit?
+Can we replace you if it doesn’t work out?
 Yes, and that’s a design goal.
-We document so that a handover to another service provider is possible at any time.
+We document everything so that a handover to another service provider is possible at any time.
 The tenant belongs to you, the global admin stays with you, and the documentation is yours.

-What if we don’t want to go to the cloud at all?
+What if we don’t want to move to the cloud at all?
 Then we talk about what really has to go to the cloud and what doesn’t.
-Mail in Exchange Online is usually sensible because spam and malware protection runs better on the provider’s side.
-A CAD construction on a local file server is often best off right there.
-Cloud is not the goal, but one option among several.
+Mail in Exchange Online usually makes sense because spam and malware protection works better on the provider’s side.
+CAD data on a local file server is often exactly where it belongs.
+Cloud is not the goal — it’s one option among several.

 Looking more for Cloud Operations instead?
 Services overview